zamrokk/polymarktez/README.md

 ## notes

 - 11/10/2024 : installing NPM on Ubuntu 24.04.1 LTS . npm -v => 9.2.0 .
 On doc it says : npm (>= 9.6.7)
-- pass grammarly on the .md documentation ! ex : recieved
 - controller, it would be great to have something siimilar to nestjs annotations => less code, better readibility : https://docs.nestjs.com/controllers#routing
 - how to login with wallet ?
 - just simple example from scratch with default mandatory stuff ? (typing deps, vite config deps, etc ...)